h-griffin/madlib-cli/README.md

 ## Solution
 <!-- Embedded whiteboard image -->

+## help from :

-help from Eugine and JB on _ during lecture
+- Eugine and JB on read file and  during lecture

+- joseph Z